 100% pure oxygen is used in medical grade hyperbaric chambers, which should only be operated by specially trained technicians working under the supervision of a physician.
 In the case of hyperbaric chambers for domestic or commercial use, a gas mixture with an increased oxygen content is provided.

-When using an oxygen mask (or a face blower system), oxygen flows around the nose, with a concentration of about 95%.
-In the chamber itself, depending on the size of the chamber and the type of oxygen concentrator (5l or 10l), oxygen reaches a concentration of 31% to 35%.
+When using an oxygen mask (or a face blower system), oxygen flows around the nose, with a concentration of about 90-95%.
+In the chamber itself, depending on the size of the chamber and the type of oxygen concentrator (5l or 10l), oxygen reaches a concentration of up to 35%.

-In the hyperbaric chamber we can wear any clothing, but loose cotton clothes that provide breathability and freedom of movement are preferable.
+In the hyperbaric chamber we can wear any loose cotton clothes that provide breathability and freedom of movement are preferable.

 We can take with us any items that help us relax and spend time in a pleasant way.
-These can be, for example, books, laptops, tablets and smartphones, board games, coloring books, etc.
+These can be, for example, books, board games, coloring books, etc.

 You can also take with you some physical exercises such as a training rubber.